Serru/MultiCobot-UR10-Gripper/doc/no_moveit/ENG/four_arm_no_moveit.md

 It's similar to [Phase 1](#phase1) of the *Initial Configuration*, except this time there are four UR10 cobots, not just one.
 There are only two cobots in the picture, but it is very easy to add cobots to the model.

-In the file [URDF](https://github.com/Serru/MultiCobot-UR10-Gripper/blob/main/src/multirobot/four_arm_no_moveit/four_arm_no_moveit_description/urdf/ur10_robot.urdf.xacro) you can see how to connect the components of the 'ur10_robot' arms to the 'world' link, as you can see in the picture.
+In the file [URDF](https://github.com/Serru/MultiCobot-UR10-Gripper/blob/main/src/multirobot/four_arm_no_moveit/four_arm_no_moveit_description/urdf/ur10_robot.urdf.xacro) you can see how to connect the components of the `ur10_robot` arms to the `world` link, as you can see in the picture.
 It is not explained for four robots, because what was explained for modeling two robots is also valid for modeling N robots.

 ##### :computer: directory configuration description